REANNZ/tuakiri-doc/identity_providers/configuring_a_shibboleth_identity_provider_to_join_the_Tuakiri_federation.md

                 </security:Credential>
         ```

+        > **Note**
-        Remember to uncomment the `<security:TrustEngine id="shibboleth.MetadataTrustEngine" xsi:type="security:StaticExplicitKeySignature">` element if it is still commented out (it is commented out in the default configuration).
+        > Remember to uncomment the `<security:TrustEngine id="shibboleth.MetadataTrustEngine" xsi:type="security:StaticExplicitKeySignature">` element if it is still commented out (it is commented out in the default configuration).

 </details>